vwvw25/email-analyzer-mvp/logic.md

 The platform is designed to validate users’ instincts when they sense evasion or manipulation but can’t quite name it.
 Subtext provides structured, methodical reports that expose these tactics cleanly and objectively.
 Through aggregated data, it removes the opacity that allows harmful organisational behaviours to thrive, creating a powerful collective accountability layer for consumers, service users, and citizens.

 ### **Non-Averaging Philosophy**
 One severe tactic should never be hidden by otherwise neutral content.
-Subtext’s dominant category scoring model ensures that when a harmful communication pattern is present, it is surfaced and weighted appropriately, rather than being diluted by polite or neutral sections of text.
+Subtext’s scoring system ensures that when a harmful communication pattern is present, it is surfaced and weighted appropriately, rather than being diluted by polite or neutral sections of text.

 ---